mitchdavenport88/MSP1/README.md

 * The quote has slightly larger font and will stand out more as I’ve used a background colour and inverted the colours.
 * The exhibition and press lists are styled the same as the quote but are broken up by headings; breaking up any big blocks of colour.
+* Any list items that have external links have a similar hover class found on the navigation links, which enlarges the text when hovered over, encouraging interaction.

 ### Work
 * Images are displayed in a masonry grid using column counts.
 The number of columns required will depend on screen